josh-tjiauw/ajax-project/README.md

 # Movie Reviewer

-An application written in HTML, CSS, and JavaScript consisting of AJAX methods to showcase an array of movies and their descriptions, featuring the implementation of an API key from a movie information database (The Open Movie Database).
+An application written in HTML, CSS, and JavaScript implementing AJAX functions to send and receive information from the OMDb (Open Movie Database) API to obtain a chosen movie's image, ratings, length, and plot description.
+The user is able to see a variety of movies in a specific genre, and append that movie to their favorites list if they choose to re-watch the movie in the future.

 * Check out my demonstration video [here!](https://drive.google.com/file/d/1uayOPgz3RvMtt8uw6Gs2WeJOnyoI5GSk/view?usp=sharing)